All 51 startups that debuted at Y Combinator W17 Demo Day 2

 Aella Credit – Consumer and low-income lending platform

 Aella endeavors to give low-income people credit in Africa.
 More than 90% of the continent can’t access credit and 425 million people can’t get mid-sized loans.
 The reasons are various but have much to do with approving credit.
 However, McKenzi says this is a potential $10 billion industry in Africa.
 Aella built a way to get a mid-size loan ($500 and above) by allowing access to credit through data partnerships like HR data and biometrics.
 So far Aella has given $1.47 away and says it has a good repayment rate.
 How’s it working out so far?
-There are currently 300 people on the waiting list for Aella with $36 million in combined income.
+There are currently 300 companies on the waiting list for Aella with $36 million in combined income.

 Tolemi – Software to help cities find distressed properties